Every local institute must elect a membership secretary at its Annual General Meeting to hold office for the ensuing twelve months.

 - To have access to the data list on Network Know-how and provide the information to any council members that request it.

-- To ensure compliance with Data Protection Regulations as regards storage (outside of Network Know-how) and use of members' details.
+- To ensure compliance with GDPR with regards to storage (outside of Network Know-how) and use of members' details.

 - To report to the CII any changes in contact details of local institute members as they become known, providing evidence of the member's request or notification from a family member in the case of a member being deceased.